 The City’s operating budget process begins in the fall when departments prepare their budget requests.
-In December, the City Manager presents the City’s long-term financial forecast, Budget Guidelines, and Long Term Financial Policies to City Council.
-Based on the available forecasts, City Council formally amends and/or adopts the Budget Guidelines and Long Term Financial Policies.
+During several worksessions starting in late summer, the City Manager and Budget staff present the City’s long-term financial forecast, Budget Guidelines, and Long Term Financial Policies to City Council.
+City Council formally amends and/or adopts the Budget Guidelines and Long Term Financial Policies.
 Council also holds budget worksessions in January and early February to provide further guidance to staff in budget preparation.

-From late October to mid-January, departmental budget requests and agency budget requests are submitted to the Budget Office and reviewed individually with each department by the Leadteam Budget Review Team (LBRT).
-The LBRT consists of two teams of department heads who meet with individual departments, review budget proposals, new program requests and budget reduction scenarios.
-The teams make recommendations on balancing the budget and long term financial strategies to the City Manager.
+From late October to mid-January, departmental budget requests and agency budget requests are submitted to the Budget Office and reviewed individually with each department by the Budget Review Team (BRT).
+The BRT consists of the City Manager, Assistant City Managers, Budget Office Analysts and the Finance Director.

 Estimated revenue forecasts are finalized by the Revenue Team simultaneous with the development of the expenditure budgets.
 The Revenue Team is made up of the City Treasurer, Commissioner of Revenue, Director of Economic Development, Assistant City Manager responsible for financial administration and budget, and the Finance Director.

 The City Manager’s Proposed Budget, along with the School’s Budget, is presented to City Council at the first Council meeting in March.
 The City is required to present a balanced budget where revenues (money that is received from taxes, fess, intergovernmental sources, etc.) equal expenditures.
 A series of City Council work sessions and public hearings are held during the months of March and April.
 The City and School budget is formally adopted by City Council each year no later than April 15th.